 It’s a work in progress, but I’ve outlined a few ideas worth considering.

-Don’t call it a brainstorm.
+- Don’t call it a brainstorm.
 Part of the hang-up with brainstorms is that we all have connotations with the word “brainstorm.”
 To avoid setting any predispositions, refrain from calling the meeting a brainstorm.
 It’s simple, yes, but we all know people who rumble about how much they hate brainstorming.
 Approach it as a productive meeting with a clear objective.
-(Ask Meghan about her awesome tips for running a great meeting.)

 I encourage you to visit the articles in Fast Company and The New Yorker.
 The idea of better brainstorming – or brainswarming – is a work in progress, and I’ll continue to toy around with new ideas.
 As work environments, technology, and people change, so too will the way we collaborate.
 Post your ideas and thoughts.
 I’d love to hear them!